GabrielMioranza/Basic/README.md

 # Basic
-Source of basic codes who i use to study
+Basic source codes wich I use to study

 # Desec